Consequences of Nazism: Yugoslavia

 It is estimated that 1,700,000 people were killed during World War II in Yugoslavia from 1941 to 1945.
-Very high losses were among Serbs who lived in Bosnia and Croatia, as well as Jewish and Romani minorities, with losses also high among all other non-collaborating populations.
-In the summer of 1941, the Serbian uprising came at the time of the German invasion of the USSR.
-The Nazi response was the execution of 100 Serbian civilians for every killed soldier and 50 Serbian civilians for every wounded soldier.
-The Yugoslav Partisans fought both a guerrilla campaign against the Axis occupiers and a civil war against the Chetniks.
-The Independent State of Croatia was established as a Nazi puppet-state, ruled by the fascist militia known as the Ustaše.
-During this time the Independent State of Croatia created extermination camps for anti-fascists, communists, Serbs, Muslims, Romanies and Jews, one of the most infamous being the Jasenovac concentration camp.
+Very high losses were suffered by the Serbs who lived in Bosnia and Croatia, as well as by Jewish and Romani minorities, and losses were also high among all other non-collaborating populations.
+In the summer of 1941, the Serbian uprising occurred during the German invasion of the USSR.
+The Nazi response was the execution of 100 Serbian civilians for every German soldier who was killed and the execution of 50 Serbian civilians for every German soldier who was wounded.
+The Yugoslav Partisans waged a guerrilla campaign against the Axis occupiers and they also waged a civil war against the Chetniks.
+The Independent State of Croatia was established as a Nazi puppet-state, ruled by the fascist militia which was known as the Ustaše.
+During that time, the Independent State of Croatia constructed extermination camps for anti-fascists, communists, Serbs, Muslims, Romanies and Jews, one of the most infamous extermination camps was the Jasenovac concentration camp.
 A large number of men, women and children, mostly Serbs, were murdered in these camps.